OHIO-ECT/ITS-2300-Lab-07/README.md

 ### Task 3 - Network Address Translation

 8. Start a packet capture on the connection between VyOS and the WAN cloud.
 9. Ping a reliable IP address from VPCS-1.
+(The ping will fail, but you will see traffic in the packet capture)
 10. Filter for `icmp` and save packets with "Export Specified Packets" for later processing.
 11. Using the following template to configure NAT on the VyOS router.